 Under NRS 200.373, spousal or marital rape is a crime in Nevada and is punished the same as rape of a non-spouse.
 But the law seems to make marital rape a crime only if threats or actual force is used against the victim spouse.

 NRS 200.373 states that "it is no defense to a charge of sexual assault that the perpetrator was, at the time of the assault, married to the victim, if the assault was committed by force or by the threat of force."

-As with the Nevada crime of battery domestic violence, many decent and loving husbands and wives are falsely accused of spousal / marital rape in Las Vegas.
-And not only can a conviction land you a decades-long prison sentence, you are required to register as a sex offender for life!
+As with the Nevada crime of battery domestic violence (NRS 200.485), many decent and loving husbands and wives are falsely accused of spousal / marital rape in Las Vegas.
+And not only can a conviction land you a decades-long prison sentence, but you are also required to register as a sex offender for life!

-Our experienced Las Vegas criminal defense attorneys have achieved favorable plea bargains and full dismissals in hundreds of sex offense cases.
-Keep reading to learn more about the Las Vegas crime of marital rape including its possible penalties and how we can defend you.
+Our experienced Las Vegas criminal defense lawyers have achieved favorable plea bargains and full dismissals in hundreds of sex offense cases.
+Keep reading to learn more about the Las Vegas crime of marital rape under NRS 200.373 including its possible penalties and how we can defend you.

 - the spouses were in the process of separating or divorcing at the time of the alleged rape,

 - the spouses were cohabitating at the time of the alleged rape, or

 - significant time has elapsed since the alleged rape and when the victim reports it to the police.

 Therefore, Las Vegas spousal rape law is nearly identical to Nevada sexual assault law where the alleged perpetrator and victim are not married.
 The one main difference concerns the issue of consent:

 With regard to unmarried parties, it is still considered rape in Nevada to have sex without the use of force as long as the accused knows (or should know) that the victim is too incapacitated to give their consent to the sex.
 So having sex with someone who is passed out drunk, or too drugged out to appreciate what is going on, could be rape in Las Vegas.